-“We were running on a feeling, not on data,” Randi explains.
+“We were running on a feeling, not on data,” CFP explains.

-That needed to change — and Randi needed a marketing and customer relationship management (CRM) platform to accomplish her goals.
+That needed to change — and CFP needed a marketing and customer relationship management (CRM) platform to accomplish her goals.

-She quickly found a CRM platform — but just as quickly realized it was the wrong choice for her day-to-day small business needs.
+They quickly found a CRM platform — but just as quickly realized it was the wrong choice for their day-to-day small business needs.

 - Managing the sales pipeline was extremely time consuming